 Sprinkler data set.
 A natural way to study the relation between nodes in a network is to analyse the presence or absence of node-links.
-The sprinkler data set contains four nodes and therefore ideal to demonstrate the working of HNet in inferring a network.
+The sprinkler data set contains four nodes and therefore is ideal to demonstrate the working of HNet in inferring a network.
 Links between two nodes of a network can either be undirected or directed (directed edges are indicated with arrows).
 Notably, a directed edge does imply directionality between the two nodes whereas undirected does not.
 We generated data using Bayesian forward sampling using the Conditional Probability Distributions (CPDs) for the Sprinkler system as shown in Figure 2A.
 Each node consists of two states, either being True or False for which we sampled with N=100, 1000, 5000, and 10000 samples.
 The true state is commonly used as response variable whereas the false state is seen as background.
 In this case the false state also describes the condition of the variable and is therefore also used as response variable.
 This means that in this model, the four nodes are split into eight nodes, each describing a state.
 The results using HNet for 1000, 5000 and 10000 samples showed consistent similar detection of significant node-links (Pholm<0.05, Figure 2B and C).
 The inferred network contains both directed and undirected edges and is a good representation of the initial CPD.
-As an example, an edge is seen between Wet Grass and Sprinkler is True.
-When the Sprinkler is on, there is also an association with no Rain (false), and no Clouds (false).
-On the other hand, when the sprinkler is off (False), an associated is seen with Cloudy and Rain.
+As an example, an edge detected between Wet Grass and Sprinkler is True.
+When the Sprinkler is on, there is also an association between sprinkler (True) and no Rain (False), and sprinkler (True) and no Clouds (False) (Figure 2B and 2C).
+On the other hand, when the sprinkler is off (False), an association is seen between sprinkler (False) and Cloudy (True) and between sprinkler (False) and Rain (True).
 When we lower the sample size to N=100 samples, we see the absence of node-links (coloured orange in Figure 2C) compared to the data set with >1000 samples.
 To examine the minimum number of samples that shows the same node-links as seen with >1000 samples, we gradually increased the number of samples from 100 towards 1000 in steps of 10.
 We demonstrate convergence of number of edges after approximately 400 samples, depending on the multiple test correction (Figure 2D).
 In addition, we compared the exact node-link to the network with >1000 samples.
-We show that detected edges converge by an increasing number of samples to a network build on a large sample size.
+We show that detected edges converge by an increasing number of samples to a network built on a large sample size.